 The overall flow for mapping relational data to RDF may be summarized as follows:

 Given read-only access to a set of tables and/or views in a database, one can write a mapping of the content of some or all of these tables or views or any logical tables formed as SQL queries involving some of these tables and/or views to generate corresponding RDF triples.
-Besides generating triples, the mapping may also create an RDFS schema consisting of RDFS classes and RDF properties and RDF named graphs may be created for holding subsets of the generated triples.
+Besides generating triples for instance data items, the mapping may also create an RDF schema consisting of classes, properties and any other schema elements, which can be expressed in RDF.
+RDF named graphs may be created for holding subsets of the generated triples.

-Note that the RDF triples may not actually be physically generated and instead the mapping may only allow the relational data to be viewed as RDF triples.
+Note that the RDF triples do not have to be materialized and the mapping may only allow the relational data to be viewed as RDF triples.

-The RDB2RDF Mapping Language, R2RML, described in this document, allows one to write a mapping to (virtually) generate a custom collection RDF graphs, named or unnamed, containing RDF triples, from a set of relational tables and/or views to which the user has (at least) read-only access.
+The RDB2RDF Mapping Language, R2RML, described in this document, allows one to write a mapping to (virtually) generate a custom collection RDF graphs, named or unnamed, containing RDF triples, from a set of relational tables to which the user has read access.

 @@ Proposed text from the call: “A row in a relational table has <a row identifier> and a number of <column-name, value> pairs.
 Such a row may be translated to RDF as follows: subject := MAP(<row identifier>) and <predicate, object> := <MAP(column-name), MAP(value)>, for each <column-name, value> pair.
 An RDF triple is generated by combining the above as follows: <subject, predicate, object>.”